Cyclic sieving phenomena for trees and tree-rooted maps: Connections with earlier work

 \subsection{Triangulations and dissections of the disk}

-Another classical family in the Catalan zoo for which CS results have been established is the set of triangulations of a polygon.
-There exists a simple bijection between leaf-rooted \emm ternary trees, with $k$ leaves and $k-2$ inner nodes of degree $3$ --- that is, in our notation, trees of $\T_l(\bn)$, with $\bn=(k, 0, k-2, 0, \ldots)$ --- and triangulations of a $k$-gon; see Figure~\ref{fig:triang-tree}.
+Another classical family in the Catalan zoo for which cyclic sieving results have been established is the set of triangulations of a polygon.
+There exists a simple bijection between leaf-rooted \emm ternary trees, with $k$~leaves and $k-2$ inner nodes of degree~$3$ --- that is, in our notation, trees of $\T_l(\bn)$, with $\bn=(k, 0, k-2, 0, \ldots)$ --- and triangulations of a $k$-gon; see Figure~\ref{fig:triang-tree}.

-Through this bijection, the external rotation $R_l$, of order $k$ when considered on trees with $k$ leaves, becomes the rotation of triangulations by $2\pi/k$, which sends each point~$i$ on $i+1$.
-Hence a special case of Theorem~\ref{thm:delta} (for $\delta=1$, and $\bn$ as above) gives a CS phenomenon for triangulations of the disk, and this phenomenon is not new~\cite[Thm.~12.2]{SagaCS}.
+Through this bijection, the external rotation~$R_l$, of order~$k$ when considered on trees with $k$~leaves, becomes the rotation of triangulations by $2\pi/k$, which sends each point~$i$ to $i+1$.
+Hence, a special case of Theorem~\ref{thm:delta} (for $\delta=1$, and $\bn$ as above) gives a cyclic sieving phenomenon for triangulations of the disk, and this phenomenon is not new~\cite[Thm.~12.2]{SagaCS}.

-More generally, let us call \emm dissection, of the $k$-gon any collection of non-intersecting diagonals $(i,j)$ with $|i-j|>1$.
-Equivalently, a dissection can be seen as an \emm outerplanar map, with faces of degree at least $3$ (Figure~\ref{fig:dissection}).
-A simple bijection sends these dissections to leaf-rooted trees having no vertex of degree $2$.
+More generally, let us call any collection of non-intersecting diagonals $(i,j)$ with $|i-j|>1$ a \emm dissection, of the $k$-gon.
+Equivalently, a dissection can be seen as an \emm outerplanar map, with faces of degree at least $3$ (see Figure~\ref{fig:dissection}).
+A simple bijection sends these dissections to leaf-rooted trees having no vertex of degree~$2$.
 The degree of a face is the degree of the node that lies in it.
-Again, the external rotation on such trees corresponds to the clockwise rotation by $2\pi/k$ of the dissection.
-Hence the case $\de=1$, $n_2=0$ of Theorem~\ref{thm:delta} gives a CS phenomenon for dissections of the $k$-gon with prescribed face degrees, which we believed to be new... until we found it in a very recent independent preprint~\cite[Thm.~1]{adams-dissections}.
-In particular, we obtain a CS phenomenon for $m$-angulations of the $k$-gon, for $m$ fixed.
+Again, the external rotation on such trees corresponds to the clockwise rotation by~$2\pi/k$ of the dissection.
+Hence the case $\de=1$, $n_2=0$ of Theorem~\ref{thm:delta} gives a cyclic sieving phenomenon for dissections of the $k$-gon with prescribed face degrees, which we believed to be new\dots\ until we found it in a very recent independent preprint~\cite[Thm.~1]{adams-dissections}.
+In particular, we obtain a cyclic sieving phenomenon for $m$-angulations of the $k$-gon, for $m$ fixed.

-Conversely, the known CS phenomenon for dissections of the $k$-gon with $d$ edges~\cite[Thm.~7.1]{ReSWAA} gives a CS phenomenon for the external rotation on trees with $d+1$ inner nodes and $k$ leaves, in which vertices of degree $2$ are forbidden.
+Conversely, the known cyclic sieving phenomenon for dissections of the $k$-gon with $d$~edges~\cite[Thm.~7.1]{ReSWAA} gives a cyclic sieving phenomenon for the external rotation on trees with $d+1$ inner nodes and $k$~leaves, in which vertices of degree~$2$ are forbidden.